South West Trains: British Rail EMUs (Class 455)

 South West Trains operated a fleet of metro-style commuter trains on services from London Waterloo to Shepperton, Hampton Court, Woking, Guildford, Dorking and Chessington, as well as services on the Kingston and Hounslow loops and occasionally on Windsor line services.
 These were built for British Rail.

 A full refurbishment programme started in 2004 on the fleet of 91 four-car units, and was completed in March 2008.
 Modifications included a new 2+2 seating layout with high-back seats, CCTV, cycle storage, wheelchair space, doors that open further to allow for faster alighting, and additional passenger information systems.
+Almost all of the trains were then withdrawn in early 2026.

 British Rail EMUs (Class 456)

 All 24 two-car EMUs were transferred from Southern to SWT, with the first units entering SWT service on 23 March 2014.
 These early 1990s-built units are compatible with the existing Class 455 fleet and are coupled with these to form ten-car trains, increasing capacity on some local services in and out of Waterloo.